fledge-iot/fledge/docs/control.rst

 The plugin is enabled and we go on to set the notification type to toggled, since we want to turn off the fan if the motor cools down, and set a retrigger time to prevent the fan switching on and off too quickly.

-If we required the fan to speed up at a higher temperature then this could be acheived with a second notificaton.
+If we required the fan to speed up at a higher temperature then this could be achieved with a second notification.
 In this case it would have a higher threshold value and would set the speed to a higher value in the trigger condition and set it back to 1200 in the cleared condition.
 Since the notification type is *toggled* the notification service will ensure that these are called in the correct order.